 “As long as you can lose your career by seeking mental health care, there will be physicians who will not seek care until they are forced to by crisis,” Dr. Savoy says.
 “If we want to support our physicians, we must begin by protecting them and allowing them safe spaces to receive care without retribution or punishment.”

 If healthcare leaders truly want to begin addressing root causes of physician suicide, they need to ask themselves, “What is it about the culture of medicine that leaves such successful, bright people in such an unsupported state?”
 Dr. Vinson says.
-“As we rebuild after COVID, we can’t shrink away from asking the hard questions about what’s going on in our own house, even questioning some pretty central areas of medical culture.”
+“We can’t shrink away from asking the hard questions about what’s going on in our own house, even questioning some pretty central areas of medical culture.”

 “We need to be talking about this more — opening a space where people can feel empowered to both seek help and talk about struggles,” Dr. Vinson adds.
 “But in order to do that, we need to do the heavy lifting as leaders to support legislative changes that address the conditions that created those barriers in the first place.”